Sotera/Datawake/quickstart.md

 * The Datawake Installation script (available via a public Amazon S3 share)
 * The Datawake Firefox “Plugin” Add-on (available via a public Amazon S3 share)

-## Installing Virtual Box and the Datawake Virtual Machine (Datawake VM)
+## Installing Virtual Box and the Datawake Virtual Machine
 Perform the following steps to install, configure, and start Datawake in the Demo VM.

 * Copy the two Datawake Demo Virtual Machine .vbox and .vdi files to a folder in your local VirtualBox VMs folder